What is the max FHA loan amount?

 FHA county loan limits update annually.
 Confirm the current limit on the official HUD lookup before structuring an offer.

-More FHA questions on Loan Limits
+More FHA questions on Loan Limits.

 Educational only.
 FHA guidelines, lender overlays, rates, fees, and underwriting requirements can change.
 Final eligibility depends on full underwriting review.
+Mortgage Expert, Inc. is not affiliated with HUD, FHA, or any government agency.